-What does You're Crashing, But You're No Wave mean?
+What do you think You're Crashing, But You're No Wave means?

 Fall Out Boy: You're Crashing, But You're No Wave Meaning